Blockchain Layers in Web3. Do you understand the different ‘layers’ of Blockchains in Web3? Here’s a great overview to help you learn…

 Hope this was helpful.
 Do you have a different or better definition of any of these layers?

-Working across multiple aspects of Blockchain and Web3 technologies since 2016; I help large organisations and start-ups to harness the benefits of using decentralised technologies to create commercially viable businesses and digital transformations.
-I have experience in leading and scaling large ecosystem and delivery teams to bring Blockchain-enabled platforms into production.
+Working across multiple aspects of Blockchain and Web3 technologies since 2016; He has helped large organizations and start-ups to harness the benefits of using decentralized technologies to create commercially viable businesses and digital transformations.
+He has experience in leading and scaling large ecosystem and delivery teams to bring Blockchain-enabled platforms into production.